-The content of the document and policies contained within it have taken into account accepted best practices and recommendations from the Traffic Penalty Tribunal (TPT), guidance offered by the Secretary of State through the Department of Transport and through sharing best practice with other local authorities delivering Civil Parking Enforcement (CPE).
+The content of the document and policies contained within it have taken into account accepted best practices and recommendations from the Traffic Penalty Tribunal (TPT), guidance offered by the Secretary of State through the Department of Transport, through sharing best practice with other local authorities delivering Civil Parking Enforcement (CPE) and the Local Government Ombudsman (LGO).
 The policies in this document are intended to inform the motorist and provide guidance to those employed by the Council and its service providers working in the enforcement of parking regulations.